The Bankrate promise

 Each lender has its own eligibility criteria that vary by loan product.
 That said, you should keep these general guidelines in mind:

 - Credit score.
-Most lenders have a minimum credit score requirement for small business loans.
+Most lenders have a minimum credit score requirement for small business loans, often considering a FICO score of 670 or higher a good score.
 Some will also check your business credit score, particularly if you’re pursuing a large amount.

 - Debt-to-income ratio.
-Lenders also assess your debt-to-income ratio to determine if you’re a good fit for a loan.
-This figure lets lenders know if your company is in a financial position to handle more debt or if it’s overextended.
+Lenders also assess your debt-to-income ratio to determine if your company is in a financial position to handle more debt or if it’s overextended.
+A good rule of thumb is to keep your DTI to around 36 percent, though lenders may accept higher.

 - Time in business.
 You’ll generally need two or more years in business to qualify for a business loan from a bank.
 However, some lenders will consider you for funding if you’ve been established for at least six months.